brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 <a id="train-yolov8"></a>
 ## 4. Train VoloV8

-Yolo V8 comes in 5 different model sizes ranging from nano at 3.5 million parameters to extra large at 68.7 million parameters.
+Yolo V8 comes in 5 different model sizes ranging from nano at 3.5 million parameters to extra-large at 68.7 million parameters.
 You downloaded these five models already in the section ***"Preparing Your Computer"***.
 The difference in size will affect how quickly your model trains and how quickly it works when applied.
-If you are working through large numbers of images such as video, or want to implement a fast version for realtime evaluation in video, the nano version may be your best option, if accuracy is paramount and time is no object, the extral large version may be for you, some experimentation will be required to determine the best model for your application.
+If you are working through large numbers of images such as video, or want to implement a fast version for realtime evaluation in video, the nano version may be your best option, if accuracy is paramount and time is no object, the extra-large version may be for you, some experimentation will be required to determine the best model for your application.

-There are a large number of argument options for training a YoloV8 model, I will go over a few of the options I found important, but please consult the YoloV8 reference pages https://docs.ultralytics.com/ and specifically https://docs.ultralytics.com/usage/cfg/#train but in gneral I found this site to be a monster of opaqueness and confusion.
+There are a large number of argument options for training a YoloV8 model, I will go over a few of the options I found important, but please consult the YoloV8 reference pages https://docs.ultralytics.com/ and specifically https://docs.ultralytics.com/usage/cfg/#train but in general I found this site to be a monster of opaqueness and confusion.
 I also found this particular video valuable for explaining the training process and some output options, www.youtube.com/watch?v=gRAyOPjQ9_s "Complete yolo v8 custom object detection tutorial | Windows & Linux"

 ### Create your .yaml file
 This file tells Yolo where your images are, the number of classes you want to train for and the names of those classes.  it's a simple file to create and I've included an example for my work with a single class of ooi's.
 It is stored inside C:\Users\...Your\Folder\Path...\AI_Project\TrainYoloV8\

 ### Run the YoloV8 trainer on a pretrained model
-The following command traines a pretrained yoloV8 model, which means YoloV8 comes from the factory trained to detect common everyday things you find in your house or as you are walking around your neighborhood.
-(As an asside, it is briefly fun and instructive to run that model on your images and watch the model find chairs, vases and dogs amidst an image of a pristine forest or coral reef.)
+The following command trains a pretrained yoloV8 model, which means YoloV8 comes from the factory trained to detect common everyday things you find in your house or as you are walking around your neighborhood.
+(As an aside, it is briefly fun and instructive to run that model on your images and watch the model find chairs, vases and dogs amidst an image of a pristine forest or coral reef.)

 In CMD, activate your Python 3.11 virtual environment and navigate to the TrainYoloV8 folder where GSAI_Images.yaml is stored.